uzh-rpg/rpg_trajectory_evaluation/README.md

   vio_stereo:
     fn: traj_est
     label: vio_stereo
-RelDistances: []    ---> list of distances that will be used for calculating relative errors
+RelDistances: []   ---> used to specify the sub-trajectory lengths in the relative error, see below.
-                         empty list means the distances will be computed from trajectory lengths
+RelDistancePercentages: []
 ```

 will analyze the following folders